venovako/libpvn/README.md

 Bear in mind, however, that this will introduce a dependency on the OpenMP runtime library!

 If `long double` is not the 128-bit floating-point datatype, the `PVN_QUADMATH` macro should be set automatically to the name of a library implementing quadruple precision arithmetic, unless `COMPILER=clang` is used.
-If the autodetection fails, the relevant linker options can be set via the `QUADMATH` variable.

 The `SAFE` variable lists, as one or more comma-separated short names, the components for which a safe implementation is requested:
 - `cma` makes the complex multiplication and FMA safe from unwarranted overflow;